 Repression is absolute in the Pobratynska household, where bad times have forced the family to take in boarders.
 Daughter Ewa (Grazyna Dlugolecka) has a job but her father is unemployed.
 One libidinous roomer brings in a prostitute in the afternoons.
 Then a new boarder arrives and Ewa almost literally catches fire.
 Lukasz Niepolomski (Jerzy Zelnick) is handsome, soft spoken and apparently well connected; he helps Ewa’s father find a job.
 He’s also married, but he and Ewa begin a delirious affair.
 Their first separation comes when Lukasz is wounded in a duel over Ewa’s honor with the local Count Zygmunt Szcerbic (Olgierd Lukasziewicz), a young man who has just come into his inheritance.
 Lucasz leaves to seek a divorce and Ewa’s real troubles begin.
 She tracks her lover down and makes mad love with him in a horse carriage.
 In due time her mother throws her out.
-She rents a room from a Jewish man and takes a job in a workhouse.
-There, on her own and with no knowledge of the process, she gives birth to a child…
+She rents a room of her own and takes a job in a workhouse.
+There, alone and with no knowledge of the process, she gives birth to a child…

 Story of Sin is a finely crafted picture.
 We understand that the Polish film company asked for Borowczyk by name, and gave him access to better resources.
 The story jumps from Poland to Paris, to Italy and Vienna, and we keep our bearings without establishing shots — we know we are in Italy when we see a slow-witted Italian jailer try to pronounce a Polish name.
 The impressive set dressing and costumes express a rich period feel.
 All the clothing looks strange, yet lived-in.

 We understand why Ewa is an easy mark for the villains, especially in her demoralized state.
 But the ‘forces of good’ let her down as well.
 Her father is a sweetheart, but has nothing to give her but tears.
 Ewa’s reputation is gone long before anything has really happened to her, and her mother calls her a whore and wants her out of the house.
-It’s not even a matter of a double standard at work – any woman who leaves the straight and narrow unsupervised, is a slut.
+It’s not even a matter of a double standard at work — any woman who goes about unsupervised is a slut.
 Ewa in some ways is a femme fatale in that she turns men into proverbial moths around a flame.
-The slick Count Szczerbic proves a fool, easily trapped, while the pioneering socialist Count Bodzanta finds himself enraptured by Ewa as well.
-Is his attempt to establish a haven for lost women, really a subconscious attempt to set up some kind of utopian harem?
+The slick Count Szczerbic proves a fool and is easily trapped.
+The pioneering socialist Count Bodzanta finds himself enraptured by Ewa as well.
+Is his attempt to establish a haven for lost women really an attempt to set up some kind of utopian harem?

 Finally there’s Lukasz Niepolomski himself, Ewa’s object of obsession and a real disappointment.
-We wonder why he isn’t coming to her rescue, and then remember that he has returned to Warsaw when Ewa wasn’t there, and that the villains have been feeding Ewa lies about him all along — that he has remarried, etc. His final caring gestures can’t begin to match Ewa’s selfless efforts on his behalf.
+We wonder why he isn’t coming to her rescue, and then remember that he has returned to Warsaw.
+The villains have been feeding Ewa lies all along — that he has remarried, etc. His final caring gestures can’t begin to match Ewa’s selfless efforts on his behalf.
 The conclusion of Story of Sin is a real jolt, that reduces Ewa to the state of a wounded animal.

 Arrow Academy USA’s Blu-ray + DVD of Story of Sin is the latest in their restorations of the once largely unavailable filmography of Walerian Borowczyk.
-His pornographic French monster movie The Beast pretty much set his DVD-era reputation; don’t let that film dissuade you from giving Story of Sin a chance.
+His pornographic French monster movie The Beast pretty much set his DVD-era reputation; don’t let that film dissuade you from giving Story of Sin a spin.
 The immaculate 1:66 scan from original elements has more delicate colors than the FILMEX print I saw so long ago, which I remember as slightly dupe-y and bluish.
-If you’re in search of sex scenes, be advised that they’re erotic but in no way exploitative — as things get serious we cut not to biological details but to the next scene.
+If you’re in search of sex scenes be advised that they’re erotic but in no way exploitative — as things get serious we cut to the next scene, not anatomical details.
 There are several shots of full-frontal male nudity — shots where the nudity is almost incidental.

-Arrow is releasing concurrent UK and US editions of Story of Sin, and have made wise use of their access to the rest of his filmography.
-The feature is accompanied by a long list of extras (below) that range from a score of his short subjects, which include animation classics and films that he co-wrote.
+Arrow is releasing concurrent UK and US editions of Story of Sin.
+The feature is accompanied by a long list of extras (below) that range from a score of Borowczyk short subjects, which include animation classics and films that he co-wrote.
 Some of the experts enlisted are Polish academics.
 The commentary is by Samm Deighan and Kat Ellinger, but an introduction, a visual essay and several interview featurettes are by artists who worked with Borowczyk and knew him well.
 The most striking interview is with the star Grazyna Diugolecka, who comes off as a wholly independent spirit for whom an extreme film like Story of Sin was just another legit artistic endeavor.
 Forty-two years later, Ms. Diuglocka still looks ready to defy any political obstacle that might happen her way — she laughs when saying that today’s ‘liberated’ Poland is less forgiving of Story of Sin than the Communist regime was in 1975.

 Arrow says that disc producer Daniel Bird’s insert booklet will be included only in initial first pressing copies of Story of Sin.
 Forty-three pages and with color illustrations, it offers text interview content with the film’s producer and an art historian, as well as new-to-English translations of excerpts from Borowczyk’s memoirs.

 Arrow’s new cover art is tasteful in the style of Polish poster art.
-It’s reversible, and the original Polish poster image on the other side is much more graphically abstract.
+It’s reversible.
+The original Polish poster image on the other side is much more abstract.